ReGame-VR/WHAM-mobile/README.md

 These steps led us to SCADE - a cross-platform library coded in Swift.
 It sounded wonderful, with tons of UI tools to make design faster.
 However, after installing and trying it out, we realized it was missing a lot of important features - namely on the network side of things.
 For example, the library did not have a built in way to support JSON Arrays or RESTful APIs that had URL substitution.
 For these reasons, we chose to rotate away from SCADE.

 Then we went back to the drawing board, and it came down to two: Flutter and React Native.
 In the end we chose React Native because it's well used, not in beta, and coded in JavaScript which means code can be substituted with the API if need be.

+Installation Process:

+1. Clone/Download Repository.
+2. run npm install.
+3. Within XCode in the wham-mobile.xcworkspace project do as follows:
+    In youre-app-name → Libraries →BLEClient.xcodeproj → Build Settings → Header Search Paths add the following paths (the order is important and setting them to be recursive):
+    ${SRCROOT}/../../../ios/Pods/Headers/Public
+    $(SRCROOT)/../../react-native/React

+4.